1952 steel strike: Wage control policy during the Korean War

 By October 1950, inflation had abated, and shortages were easing.
 Although Truman had named Alan Valentine as ESA administrator and Cyrus S. Ching chairman of the WSB, the ESA and its subagencies were largely inactive, and the President hesitated to name a director for the Office of Price Stabilization.

-China entered the war on behalf of North Korea on October 19 and made fighting contact with American troops on October 25.
+China entered the war on behalf of North Korea on October 19 and made contact with American troops on October 25.
 The intervention of China in the Korean War unraveled the administration's mobilization effort.
 A panicked public began hoarding and the administration accelerated its rearmament plans, and the economy went into an upward inflationary spiral.
 By December, public support for the war had fallen significantly, and Truman and his intelligence experts expected World War III to break out by spring.

 Confronted with the failure of the NSRB and a mobilization effort that was faltering and unable to meet the needs of accelerated production plans, Truman declared a national emergency on December 16, 1950.
 The declaration of an emergency was, in part, motivated by the McCarthyite attacks on the administration and Truman's desire to appear strong in the prosecution of the war.
 Using the powers granted to him by the Defense Production Act, which had been enacted only in September 1950, Truman created the Office of Defense Mobilization (ODM).
 Truman moved the ESA under ODM and nominated Michael DiSalle as the director of OPS.